Virginia-iGEM/igem-wikibrick/wiki/README.md

   - Build srcs, build destinations, upload srcs and upload destinations are currently all separately defined in-script, should be defined in .json files.
   - Build destinations and upload sources should be made identical, they are currently the same.
 - Eliminate code duplication in upload.js
+- Remove synchronous file read in relative2absolute.js
+- Cache username and password so that user does not have to enter them twice.

 ### Medium Priority